y2k-key/dreoai/docs/2-Concepts/11-Extensions.md

-# xdai Extensions
+# futr Extensions

-xdai extensions are modular components that provide additional capabilities to AI agents through a "bolt-on" architecture.
+futr extensions are modular components that provide additional capabilities to AI agents through a "bolt-on" architecture.
 This approach allows for seamless integration of new functionalities without modifying the core system.

 ## Authentication & Context Management